HAL 9000: 2010: Odyssey Two (novel) and 2010: The Year We Make Contact (film)

 The details in the novel and the 1984 film 2010: The Year We Make Contact are nominally the same, with a few exceptions.
 First, in contradiction to the book (and events described in both book and film versions of 2001: A Space Odyssey), Heywood Floyd is absolved of responsibility for HAL's condition; it is asserted that the decision to program HAL with information concerning TMA-1 came directly from the White House.
 In the film, HAL functions normally after being reactivated, while in the book it is revealed that his mind was damaged during the shutdown, forcing him to begin communication through screen text.
 Also, in the film the Leonov crew initially lies to HAL about the dangers that he faced (suspecting that if he knew he would be destroyed he would not initiate the engine burn necessary to get the Leonov back home), whereas in the novel he is told at the outset.
 However, in both cases the suspense comes from the question of what HAL will do when he knows that he may be destroyed by his actions.

 In the novel, the basic reboot sequence initiated by Dr. Chandra is quite long, while the movie uses a shorter sequence voiced from HAL as: "HELLO_DOCTOR_NAME_CONTINUE_YESTERDAY_TOMORROW".

-While Curnow tells Floyd that Dr. Chandra has begun designing HAL 10000, it has not been mentioned in subsequent novels.
+While in the novel Curnow tells Floyd that Chandra has begun designing HAL 10000, it is not mentioned in subsequent novels.